 One secret to growing an abundance of dill is to resow dill seeds every 2 weeks during the growing season to ensure a continuous supply.

-Sowing seed directly in the garden is believed to be the best way to grow dill.
+Sowing dill seed directly in the garden is believed to be the best way to grow dill.
 This is because dill plants form a taproot which can be easily damaged during transplanting.

 However, planting seeds in trays or small pots is still my preferred method as it allows me to see what I have growing, without mistaking it for a weed!
 This way I can also manage the regular water requirements of new seedlings easily.
 I then successfully transplant the seedlings into the garden when they are around 2 inches (5cm) high.

 Whichever way you choose, just do what works best for you.
 You may start seeds directly in the garden and find it doesn’t work well for you and move to raise seeds in trays or vice versa.

-Purchasing seedlings from the garden centre works well too.
+Purchasing dill seedlings from the garden center works well too.

 Choose a sunny spot in the garden where dill will receive 6-8 hours or more of sunlight each day.
 Dill will cope with some dappled shade, though it will do better in the sun and produce a bushier plant.

 Seed can be sown 1/4 inch (0.5cm) deep in shallow trenches and covered lightly with soil.
-Seed can be sown closely together initially at 1-2 inches (2.5-5cm) apart and later thinned to 6-18 inches (15-45cm) apart, depending upon the variety.
+Dill seed can be sown closely together initially at 1-2 inches (2.5-5cm) apart and later thinned to 6-18 inches (15-45cm) apart, depending upon the variety.
 Water the seeds well and keep the soil moist until seedlings emerge in 7-14 days.

 Dill grows 18-40 inches (45cm-1mt) tall.
 They form a hollow stem and because of their height, may need additional support or else they can fall over.
 If they are planted closely together or towards the back of the garden, they can naturally lean against other plants as support if required.

 Growing dill in pots and containers is a great option when space is limited.
 Choose a pot at least 12 inches (30cm) deep to accommodate the taproot.
 Consider a dwarf variety such as Fernleaf and monitor the water requirements.